 In 1989, they purchased Pharmaceutical Product Development, Inc., commonly referred to as PPD, when it had just 12 employees.
 Today PPD is a global contract research organization with 30,000 professionals worldwide.
 Their involvement with PPD ended in 2011 when the Carlyle Group acquired the company.

-The McNeills then turned their focus to nursing homes and expanded the availability of senior care throughout North Carolina, South Carolina and Virginia.
+The McNeills then turned their focus to expanding resources for older adults throughout North Carolina.
 They named their new company Liberty Healthcare in dedication to their father’s Naval service in WWII and his love of the word ‘liberty.’
-The McNeills purchased their first nursing home in 1990 and have worked tirelessly ever since to expand the company and provide residents with high quality levels of care as they transition through the natural stages of life.
-Over the last three decades, Liberty Healthcare has expanded from a single nursing home to being a fully integrated post-acute healthcare provider, incorporating a family of companies to provide a full spectrum of care and residential opportunities for older adults.
+The McNeills purchased their first nursing home in 1990 and have worked tirelessly ever since to meet the needs of the communities they serve.
+Over the last three decades, Liberty Healthcare has grown from a single nursing home to being a fully integrated post-acute healthcare provider, incorporating a family of companies that provide a full spectrum of care and residential opportunities for older adults.

-Today, Liberty Healthcare owns, operates or manages 38 skilled nursing facilities, nine assisted living facilities, two independent living communities, six Continuing Care Retirement Communities, a home health and hospice company with 29 locations, two pharmacies, a medical equipment and IV therapy company and an HMO I-SNP health plan company.
+Today, Liberty Healthcare owns, operates or manages 39 skilled nursing communities, 10 assisted/independent living communities, eight Continuing Care Retirement Communities, a home health, palliative and hospice care company with 31 locations, two pharmacies, a medical equipment and IV therapy company and an HMO I-SNP and HMO C-SNP health plan company.
 Liberty’s family of companies spans North Carolina, South Carolina, Virginia, Tennessee, Florida and Louisiana.
 This comprehensive approach to senior care gives patients, residents and their loved ones the peace of mind knowing that Liberty Healthcare understands and can support their needs and lifestyle choices as they age.